nationalarchives/dr2-ingest/python/ad-hoc-ingest/README.md

 4. Read the files to be ingested from ad-hoc source and carry out validations on the input file.
    - The validations depend on Series to be ingested.
 For each row in the input CSV file,
-5. Use Discovery API to get hold of the Title, Description and Former References.
+5. If the 'description' is supplied in the input file, it is used.
+Otherwise, use Discovery API to get hold of the Title, Description and Former References.
 6. Generate metadata and add it as a row to intermediate metadata CSV file.
    - The advantage of having metadata in CSV is, the user can examine the potential final metadata before ingesting.
 For each row in the Metadata CSV file,